Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: Point ’n’ click

 Gaming veterans take note.
 Beyond a Steel Sky is a sequel to the 1994 point ’n’ click adventure Beneath a Steel Sky.
-Think a classic adventure with modern graphics.
-Even if you've never heard of Beneath a Steel Sky before, if you like a sci-fi adventure should also give it a go as you'll love the game's cyberpunk aesthetic.
+Think a classic adventure game with modern graphics.
+Even if you've never heard of Beneath a Steel Sky before, if you like a sci-fi adventure you should give it a go as you'll love the game's cyberpunk aesthetic.

 Three word review: Chilled scuba diving

-This great-looking game is a fantastic showcase for the graphical power of iOS devices, Beyond Blue sees you swim through the sea, chasing down giant whale sharks, dolphins and other ocean-dwellers.
-It’s relaxing, and even potentially educational for the little ones.
+This great-looking game is a fantastic showcase for the graphical power of iOS devices.
+Dive into Beyond Blue and swim through the sea, chasing down giant whale sharks, dolphins and other ocean-dwellers.
+It’s relaxing, and even potentially educational for the little ones, too.

 Three word review: Mini games ahoy!